RRC-ACE-Outreach/TechCamp/TechCamp - Web App/0 Before You Start Demo.md

 ```

 Enter Answer 3 into the command prompt **use the below password for this TechCamp for ease of following along**:
+**NOTE:** you will not see the characters being entered in your terminal when you type this password.
+Please know that it is still accepting characters.
 ```
 root
 ```